algolia/docsearch/packages/website/versioned_docs/version-legacy/behavior.md

 ## `algoliaOptions`

 You can forward search parameters to the Algolia API by using the `algoliaOptions` key.
-You will find all Algolia API options in their [own documentation][5].
+You can find all Algolia API options in their [own documentation][5].

 For example, you might want to increase the number of results displayed in the dropdown. [`hitsPerPage` set the number of shown hits][6].